RobertoFalconi/MinimalAPIsTemplate/README.md

 # MinimalAPIsTemplate
-Complete and working ASP.NET Core Minimal APIs template, with lots of ready to go examples, including OAuth 2.0 Authentication using JSON Web Algorithms and Tokens (JWA, JWT, JWS, JWE) as Bearer.
+A comprehensive and fully functional ASP.NET Core Minimal APIs template, with lots of ready to go examples, including lots of middlewares, the most famous third-parties packages and OAuth 2.0 Authentication using JSON Web Algorithms and Tokens (JWA, JWT, JWS, JWE) as Bearer.

 ## Examples of services and middlewares in this template:
 - Architecture based on Minimal APIs pattern with endpoints and route builders